mag16/webvalidate/README.md

       - valid: non-empty string
   - JsonArray
     - valid: parses into json array
+    - valid: checks may not be combined unless noted
     - Count
       - exact number of items
       - Valid: > 0